pazer001/react-store-proxy/README.md

 for this simple usage, all you have to do when you want to add you new todo is just to create you action and push to its array.

-it doesnt care if you use some async action. the only thing matter is that you assign a new value to you store.
+it doesn't matter if you use some async action. the only thing matter is that you assign a new value to your store.

-And if you bwant you can build as many stores as you like and architect your actions where ever you want.
+And if you want, you can build as many stores as you like and architect your actions where ever you want.

 # Performance
-RSP is will rerender your state only if change has been detected.
+RSP is will re-render your app only if change has been detected.
-Also, if you chand some sub-property of your store, RSP will not deep check it the whole store but only the sub-property you made change to.
+Also, if you change some sub-property of your store, RSP will not deep check the whole store but only the sub-property you made change to.

 #Immutability
 No need to worry about this. when a new object assign to the store, we deep check to see if it changed from the last state.